What is a certified diabetes educator?

 - Doctors.

 Your diabetes educator will give you tips and help with daily diabetes care.
-He or she also may teach classes.
+They also may teach classes.
 These classes give you a chance to learn from and connect with others who have diabetes.

 Why see a diabetes educator?